Good-Data-Hub/taxonomy4good/README.md

         └───── item6 : 0
 ```
 ### Get all items and terms
-In order to get all the items and terms of the taxonomy, you can use the following lines.
+To get all the items and terms of the taxonomy use the following lines.
 ```python
 # list of all SustainabilityItem objects
 all_items = custom_taxonomy.get_items()